eacton/CAGEF/Lesson_2/Lesson_2.md

 ```
 ## [1] 11 13 13
 ```
 Vectors recycle.
 In this case, R gave us a warning that our vectors don't match.
+It returned to us a vector of length 3 (our longest vector), and it recycled the 10 from the shorter vector to add to the 3.

 However, R will assume that you know what you are doing as long as your one of your vector lengths is a multiple of your other vector length.
+Here the shorter vector is recycled twice.
+No warning is given.

 ```r